 Finding a dental practice in Wollongong area is not difficult, but finding the right one that provides all the professional services with care and compassion takes a bit more work.
 When it comes to offering a comprehensive range of dental services in Wollongong region, Woonona dentists provides clinical excellence and invaluable convenience.
 Woonona dentists invite you to take advantage of our one-stop-shop dental services.
 At our dental clinic in Woonona, you will be assured of receiving treatment that is customised to your individual needs and budget delivered by highly trained practitioners in a caring and professional environment.

 We believe that healthy teeth are essential for all ages and prevention is better than cure.
 Regular dental check-up & cleaning help keep teeth and gums in optimal health.
-We are able to identify any problems in their early stages that can often be treated quickly and cost effectively.
+We are able to identify any problems in their early stages that can often be treated quickly and fees effectively.
 We offer following services:

 Many Australians are sport lovers, but the spills can be devastating.
 Whether it’s a collision on the field, a tumble on a street or equipment failure – the risk of contact to the face and teeth is an ever-present danger.
 To minimise this risk, it’s a good idea to wear a mouthguard.